MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extensibility-models.md

 ---
 # Choose the right Visual Studio extensibility model for you

 You can extend Visual Studio using three main extensibility models, VSSDK, Community Toolkit, and VisualStudio.Extensibility.
 This article covers the pros and cons of each.
-We use a simple example to highlight the architectrual and code differences between the models.
+We use a simple example to highlight the architectural and code differences between the models.

 ## VSSDK